 Like many other online-only challenger banks, Chime does not offer a full suite of financial investing products.
 If you’re looking for a money market account, try one with BBVA.
-With BBVA, customers enjoy 0.05% APY with any amount of deposit.
+With BBVA, customers enjoy 0.20% APY for 3 months with less then $10k.
 So if you have only a little bit of cash lying around or you’re looking to throw a big windfall somewhere to grow, BBVA’s money market account will get the job done.

 As stated, Chime bank doesn’t have certificates of deposit to offer for customers.
 This is typical for challenger banks like Chime.
 For decent, low-deposit CDs, try Barclays.
 Any deposit amount will work, from $1 to $100,000 and will enjoy an APY of at least 0.85% APY for 1- to 5-year terms.
 Although there’s no real point in depositing only $1 into a CD, those who want to see real returns on their investments will enjoy the benefits that Barclays has to offer.

 IRAs are typically offered only by established financial institutions like Bank of America, HSBC or other banking goliaths, so you won’t find any retirement investing options with Chime.
 For those ready to plan for retirement, try opening an IRA with TD Ameritrade.
 First, customers can receive a $600 bonus if they roll over an old 401(k).
 There’s no account minimum and customers will have access to financial advisors to help them make the best decisions regarding their money for retirement.